devstream-io/devstream/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Name: Bug Report
+name: Bug Report
-About: Create a bug report to help us improve
+about: Create a bug report to help us improve
-Title: ''
+title: ''
-Labels: bug
+labels: bug
-Assignees: ''
+assignees: ''
 ---

 ## Describe the Bug